IgorBogdanovskiSleuth/sleuth-navigation/README.md

 # sleuth-navigation

-My attemt at learning how to code and create a new navigation experience for Sleuth.
+My attempt at learning how to code and create a new navigation experience for Sleuth.